sphola/hw/hw0/README.md

 them.
 [GitHub](https://github.com) is a hosting service for git repositories with a convenient web interface.

-It is worth your while to investe time and effort in using git and GitHub effectively -- you will be using them throughout this course, and possibly for a very long time afterwards.
+It is worth your while to invest time and effort in using git and GitHub effectively -- you will be using them throughout this course, and possibly for a very long time afterwards.
 A good place to start learning about them is [this](http://git-scm.com/book/en/v2)